mozilla/glean.js/ARCHITECTURE.md

 and the SDK will manage its storage so that data does not remain in storage after it's lifetime is expired.

 The Glean SDK tries to do all of this is the least disruptive way possible to users.
-There are two separate implementations for the SDK based on the platform: async (QT, node, web extensions) and sync (browser).
+There are two separate implementations for the SDK based on the platform: async (node, web extensions) and sync (browser).
 The implementation is set inside of Glean itself and is not configurable by the user.

-### async (Web Extensions, QT, Node)
+### async (Web Extensions, Node)

 All of the SDKs tasks are queued and executed asynchronously.
 The APIs exposed by the Glean SDK will only do the en-queuing of tasks, a quick synchronous operation.
 Internally, the Glean SDK will handle the